sassy2711/BookVault/README.md

-# Online Library Management System
+# Book Vault - An Online Library Management System

 A comprehensive library management system built using C, Shell scripting, and Socket programming.
 This system provides robust functionality for both **admin** and **clients**, ensuring efficient management of library resources and user operations.